phpinternalsbook/PHP-Internals-Book/Book/build_system/building_extensions.rst

         * Debug mode
         * Thread safety

-    The *phpize* tool recall you some of those informations.
+    The *phpize* tool recall you some of those information.
-    So if you have built a PHP with debug mode, and try to make it load and use an extension which has been built without debug mode, it simply wont work.
+    So if you have built a PHP with debug mode, and try to make it load and use an extension which has been built without debug mode, it simply won't work.
 Same for the other checks.

     *PHP Api Version* is the number of the version of the internal API. *Zend Module Api No* and *Zend Extension Api No* are respectively about PHP extensions and Zend extensions API.